Coronavirus deaths in Washington now at 16, with 102 confirmed cases

 The updated numbers from the state Department of Health are likely an undercount, both because testing has not been widespread and because state and local health agencies are working to confirm an influx of reports from labs, hospitals and medical examiners.

-Of the 16 confirmed deaths in the state, 14 have been associated to Life Care Center of Kirkland, according to Public Health — Seattle & King County.
-The nursing home has been linked to at least 46 total confirmed cases, and even one in North Carolina after a resident visited the nursing home.
+Of the 16 confirmed deaths in the state, 14 have been associated to Life Care Center of Kirkland, according to Public Health – Seattle & King County.
+The nursing home has been linked to at least 48 total confirmed cases, and information released by Life Care Center Saturday indicate the number may be higher.

 Here is the breakdown by county from the state’s updated numbers: